qbic-pipelines/rnadeseq/docs/output.md

   - Manhattan plots displaying all enriched pathways.
 - `KEGG_pathways/`
   - Contains the KEGG pathways graphs with the log fold change of the differentially expressed genes.
-- `pathway_heatmaps`
+- `heatmaps`
-  - Contains heatmaps of the normalized gene counts for each of the differentially expressed pathways.
+  - Contains heatmaps of the normalized gene counts for each of the differentially expressed enriched terms.

 ## Report